uenota/F550_moveit_pkgs/README.md

 # F550_moveit_pkgs

-ROS packages for using F550 MAV using MoveIt!
+ROS packages for using F550 MAV with MoveIt!

 ![demo](resources/demo.gif)